 Changes containing more than one fix are a bad development practice

-Committing multiple unrelated fixes in a single code change is a bad practice in software development.
-This seemingly innocuous habit has a number of downsides and can significantly impact project efficiency, code quality, and overall team productivity.
+Putting multiple fixes in a single change request is a harmful practice in software development.
+This seemingly innocuous behavior has a number of downsides and can significantly impact project efficiency, code quality, and overall productivity.

-I was reviewing a change for an open source project and was pretty sure part of it was wrong, but it was doing a bunch of other stuff I have seen all of the above happen multiple times.
-These are not made up scenarios, they really happened, wasted everyone’s time, decreased our productivity, and the project was worse off for it. which might have solved the issue I spotted.
-It took another fifteen minutes before I realized that the change contained two changes and the other stuff was actually a separate fix.
-The fixes touched the same code area and the commit message made it sound like both changes were effected by the same bug, but that was not the case.
-I am pretty sure that fix number one is incorrect, but because it is combined with fix number two I couldn't prove it without investing significantly more time.
-The commit could have been small and easy to talk about in a bug report, but now it will require several iterations taking hours to days to weeks before it will be resolved.
+While reviewing a change for an open source project I immediately spotted an issue, but spent a while trying to figure out if all of the rest of the changes somehow worked around the new issue.
+It took another fifteen minutes before I realized that the change contained two separate unrelated changes.
+The fixes touched the same code area and the commit message made it sound like both changes were affected by the same bug, but that was not the case.
+I was pretty sure that fix number one is incorrect, but because it is combined with fix number two I couldn't prove it without investing significantly more time.
+The commit could have been two small changes, each easy to talk about in a bug report, but now it requires several iterations before it can be merged.

 It makes the reviewers job more difficult